Symptoms Of Cancer in Dogs

 • Changes in behavior

-This is only a partial list of the nonspecific signs of cancer in dogs.
+This is only a partial list of the nonspecific signs of dog cancer.

 Early Signs That May Indicate Cancer in Dogs

-Many of the nonspecific signs listed above can also be considered early signs of cancer in your dog.
+Many nonspecific signs listed above can be considered early signs of cancer in your dog, which is why it is important to get them checked out.

 Recognizing an Emergency

 Signs are much harder to recognize in dogs than symptoms are in humans.
-For example, it might take a long time for you to notice your dog’s weight loss because you see your dog each day and changes over time can be difficult to see.
+Dogs tend to be stoic, and we don’t always pay close attention from day to day.
+For example, it might take a long time to notice your dog’s weight loss because you see your dog each day and changes over time can be challenging to see.

-Remember, nonspecific signs can be signs of a variety of other illnesses that can be very serious.
-It is much better to have your dog evaluated promptly if you have concerns.
+Remember, nonspecific signs can be signs of various illnesses that can be very serious.
+Having your dog evaluated promptly is much better if you have concerns.

 Trust Your Gut